 The employment opportunity for virologists looks good, more so, with the appearance of new viruses every day and the process of constant research.

 Who is a Virologist?

 Virologists study the structure, development, and other properties of viruses and any effects viruses have on infected organisms.
-Scientists who study viruses to try to understand how they work play a vital role in microbiology and medicine.
+Scientists who study viruses to understand how they work play a vital role in microbiology and medicine.
 Their research helps to minimize the spread of infectious diseases and develop vaccines to counteract their effects.
 A medical virologist works as a physician, treating patients with infectious diseases or working on clinical research.
 A scientific virologist typically works only in research.
 Both require extensive education with some major differences.
 Some of the hottest areas of research in virology include:

 What’s their work environment like?

 Virologists work in many different types of health organizations.
 They are also employed in government agencies, universities, and areas of pharmaceutical research and development.
 Usually, they work in laboratories and offices, although some will go out in the field to conduct sample collection.
 They also generally collaborate with a team of other scientists.
 You may think that since virologists work with infectious viruses, higher chances are that they may get infected themselves.
 Know that virologists are trained to take preventative measures in order to minimize this risk.

 Becoming a virologist is a long but exciting educational journey.
 Aspiring virologists need to earn a bachelor’s degree in biology or a virology-related course.
 This includes cell biology, biochemistry, microbiology, immunology, and molecular biology.
 Upon completing a bachelor’s degree, prospective virologists need to take entrance exams for medical or graduate school.
 Students in medical school focus on theoretical courses for the first two years before embarking on clinical rotations.